 This challenge is complicated further when people live in countries outside of the US.
 There may be cultural barriers concerning appropriate interactions between genders.
 For example, if an individual appears to be less engaged, and even disconnected, it is possible that their behavior could be the result of their cultural practices and norms rather than a lack of interest.
 Also, males and females, from different cultures have different boundaries concerning what might be embarrassing; so it is very important to understand who your team members are, and where they live so you can study the cultures involved and be aware of the effect that culture has on the interaction between team members.

-I have found that the best way to do that is contact that person directly one on one.
+In terms of other challenges of managing global projects remotely, I have found that the best way to do that is contact that person directly one on one.
 That contact is usually initiated via email, but the contact itself should be at least on the phone, and at best, using some sort of electronic “facetime” or WebEx type of technology where you can see the person while you are speaking with them.
 In most of these conversations I did have, I did not have the luxury of being able to see the other person, but I was able to speak with them about how they run meetings where they are, what their culture is like, and just get to know them as a person.
 I rarely discuss the project itself in these conversations because the object is to build a relationship of trust with the team member, and I don’t want to be distracted by “talking shop.”

 Once I have spoken individually with each of the team members, project or team meetings are conducted using a feature that allows the users to share their faces on webcam.
 My organization uses Skype For Business and WebEx, and after my initial conversations with team members, nearly all of them are willing to be “visible” on the initial (and subsequent) calls.

 This does put extra responsibility on the shoulders of the facilitator, but if you can arrange for someone else to take notes, you can manage the engagement level of the team members and run a far more productive meeting.